M66B/FairEmail/FAQ.md

 OAuth is supported for Gmail via the quick setup wizard.
 The Android account manager will be used to fetch and refresh OAuth tokens for selected on-device accounts.
-OAuth for non on-device accounts is not support because Google requires [an expensive security audit](https://support.google.com/cloud/answer/9110914) for this.
+OAuth for non on-device accounts is not support because Google requires an expensive ($15,000 to $75,000) [security audit](https://support.google.com/cloud/answer/9110914) for this.

+OAuth for Yandex is supported via the quick setup wizard.

 Outlook, Live and Hotmail do not yet support OAuth for IMAP/SMTP connections, but "*[We are actively working on OAuth support for IMAP connections to O365 mailboxes.
 We will make a public announcement once the same is available.](https://stackoverflow.com/a/58072053)*" (September 24, 2019).

 OAuth access for Yahoo! was requested, but Yahoo! never responded to the request.
+OAuth for AOL [was deactivated](https://www.programmableweb.com/api/aol-open-auth) by AOL.
+Note that Verizon owns both AOL and Yahoo!, now both known as [Oath](https://en.wikipedia.org/wiki/Verizon_Media).
+So, it is reasonable to assume that OAuth is not supported for Yahoo! anymore too.

 <br />